dlaxjr/Power-ACrossFitGuidetoEnhancingAthleticPerformance/v1/power_whitepaper.markdown

 Week 8: Same load in 5.5 s = 803.45 W (9% gain).
 Or, new 1RM of 110 kg in 1.5 s = 1078 W (31% gain from baseline).

-Ancient Spartans achieved similar feats: at Thermopylae (480 BCE), their spear thrusts generated 686 W, while leaps during training produced 956 W, showcasing the explosive power that modern CrossFit athletes can aspire to through consistent training [Cartledge, 2002].
+This illustrates how strength and work gains compound into power, showcasing the explosiveness energy that modern athletes can aspire to through consistent training [Cartledge, 2002].

-This illustrates how strength and velocity gains compound into power.

-*Note*: Additional calculations (e.g., soccer kick, wrestling takedown) are available upon request.

 ---